Exclusive - China ship insurer deals new blow to Iran oil exports

 "Western insurance companies, taking advantage of their market dominance, have been raising insurance costs gradually for ship owners," said a Chinese shipping executive.

-"Now they say they don't want to provide cover to those disputed regions.
+"Now they say the don't want to provide cover to those disputed regions.
 China should really make its own comprehensive considerations (on this issue)."

 An official with the China P&I club held out hope the European Union would decide on a last-minute easing of the sanctions.
 European nations are divided over the sanctions, while oil refiners, insurers and tanker owners face lost business opportunities with OPEC's second-largest producer.